foldcat/oasync/README.md

   blocking_worker_count = 2,

   // use the main thread as a worker
-  // note that does not contribute towards worker_count
   // this prevents the program from exiting immediately use_main_thread       = true,
 }